1949 Australian federal election: Significance

-The Chifley Government was defeated, ending the longest period of Labor Federal Government in Australian history up to that date (1941–49).
+In this election, the Chifley government was defeated, ending the, then, longest period of Labor federal government in Australian history up to that date (1941–49).
 Labor would not return to office until 1972.
-Robert Menzies became Prime Minister for the second time, and the Liberal Party of Australia won government federally for the first time.
+Robert Menzies became Prime Minister for the second time.
+(Menzies headed the United Australia party the first time he held the office.)

+The 1949 election was the first time the Liberal Party of Australia won government federally, and marked the beginning of a long reign in power, stretching from 1949 until 1972.